If you purchase an independently reviewed product or service through a link on our website, Indiewire may receive an affiliate commission.

 For the quintessential Kubrick fans, and those who may not be familiar with his movies, the list of books below include some of Kubrick’s own words from his interviews, notes, scripts, and other fun finds from his personal archive.
-Below, see our selection of the seven most fascinating books to add to your Kubrick collection.
+Below, see our selection of the seven books to add to your Kubrick collection.
 For more film-related literary recommendations check out our guides to the best celebrity memoirs, and best film criticism books.

 Few people can say that they were as close to Kubrick as D’Allesandro, his assistant and driver.
-‘Stanley Kubrick and Me: My 30 Years at His Side’ goes inside Kubrick’s extraordinary life as told by D’Alessandro who worked for him for three decades, beginning in 1971 until the director’s death in 1999.
+‘Stanley Kubrick and Me: My 30 Years at His Side’ goes inside Kubrick’s extraordinary life as told by D’Alessandro who worked for him from 1971 until the director’s death in 1999.
 D’Allesandro was there for “A Clockwork Orange, “ “Barry Landon,” “The Shining,” “Full Metal Jacket,” and Kubrick’s final film, “Eyes Wide Shut.”
 The 390-page book shares a bit of the shadow side of Kubrick that his fans didn’t get to see.
 The paperback edition includes an updated forward from “Full Metal Jacket” actor Matthew Modine.

 “Stanley Kubrick: A Biography,” is more of a dissection of Kubrick the man, not just the filmmaker.
 It was released in 1999 to coincide with the release of “Eyes Wide Shut,” which was Kubrick’s first film in a decade-long hiatus, and became his last.
 The extensive biography digs into Kubrick’s conflicts with partners and movie stars to his failure to make his Napoleon biopic, failed marriages, broken friendships, and the use and abuse of writers and other creative collaborators.